 Yeah.

-Uh so my channel has become more and more political, and some of the views that I hold aren't common currency within child protection social work.
+And some of the views that I hold aren't common currency within child protection social work.

 No, well, quite.

-I'm being, have you got exceptionally good skin?
+I'm being have you got exceptionally good skin?

 FX channel, I think.

-It's the TV prequel to Alien.
+It's the TV, the TV prequel to Alien.

-And you look like something from the future.
+And you look like something from the future, or is that just my imagination?

 James, it could be your flattery.

-It could be my fabulously good.
+It could be my fabulously good looks.

-I'm on I brushed my hair before I came.
+I brushed my hair before I came.

-You're you're you're the you're the anti Boris Johnson who deliberately cultivates the dishevelled look as part of his oh I was reading him yesterday.
+You're the anti anti-Boris Johnson who deliberately cultivates the disheveled look as part of his.

-all sorts of things you would imagine Boris Johnson saying, and I was thinking what's really emetic, Boris, is when you went out on the orders of your controllers to see Zelensky and order him not to sign any form of peace deal with Russia,
+And I was thinking, what's really emetic, Boris, is when you went out on the orders of your controllers to see Zelensky and order him not to sign any form of peace deal with Russia, even though it was the interests of both countries.

-even though it was the interests of both countries, and thus you condemn the hundreds of well, certainly thousands, possibly hundreds of thousands of young men in Ukraine um and and Russia to having horrible deaths, probably being droned by some James girl controlling the drones in Moscow.
+And thus you condemned the hundreds and well, certainly thousands, possibly hundreds of thousands of young men in Ukraine and Russia to having horrible deaths, probably being droned by some girl controlling the drones in Moscow.

-Yeah, James, it's no, it's absolutely horrific.
+Yeah, James, no, it's absolutely horrific.

 Absolutely horrific.